 - Appoint trustees exclusively from the board of directors.
 This is likely to create conflicts of interest, which could result in personal liability for the director/trustee.
 Instead, consider appointing employees (perhaps selected by election from amongst the employees) and perhaps an independent person.
-In any case, directors of the company should be a minority of the trustees. - Try to hide bad news.
-Employees in an employee owned company should be treated in the same way as any other shareholder.
-They should be notified of bad performance promptly, as well as of what measures are being taken to remedy the situation. - Make arrangements too complex.
-Complexity tends to confuse this will mean that employees may not fully understand the benefits of the scheme, and also increases the risk of unforeseen consequences. - Let tax considerations dictate the structure of your scheme, except to the extent that they are consistent with your primary aims.
+In any case, directors of the company should be a minority of the trustees at most, and ideally no-one who is a director of the company should also be a trustee.

+- Try to hide bad news.
+Employees

+in an employee owned company

+should be treated in the same

+way as any other shareholder.

+They should be notified of bad

+performance promptly, as well as of

+what measures are being taken to

+remedy the situation.

+- Make arrangements too complex.

+Complexity tends to confuse this will mean that employees may not fully understand the benefits of the scheme, and also increases the risk of unforeseen consequences.

+- Let tax considerations dictate the structure of your scheme, except to the extent that they are consistent with your primary aims.